5 things to discuss with your wedding stationer

 ONE | guest numbers

 Your wedding stationer will need to know how many invitations are required for day and evening guests.
 Typically, you send one invitation per couple or household.
-For that reason, the total number of day invitations is just over half the number of guests.
-Evening tends to be a little more than half as often more individual guests are invited - e.g. work colleagues etc.
+For that reason, the total number of day invitations tends to be just over half the number of guests.
+Evening is often more than half as, generally speaking, more individual guests are invited - e.g. work colleagues etc.

 For example, if you have: